 The companies will work together to integrate the Verizon’s Managed Connectivity LTE with Honeywell’s IoT sensors to create a smart energy grid.

-Verizon and Honeywell recentlyannounced they will collaborate to bring Verizon’s Managed Connectivity LTE to Honeywell’s IoT sensors with the goal of building a smart energy grid.
-The partnership will speed up the development of a digital ecosystem of smart utility devices on LTE.
+Verizon and Honeywell recently announced their collaboration to combine Verizon’s Managed Connectivity LTE with Honeywell’s IoT sensors in support of building a smart energy grid.
+The partnership will accelerate development of an LTE digital ecosystem of smart utility devices.

-The integration will allow them to provide utility companies with a scalable, open computing and communications platform they can use to create new services and manage operations.
-The partnership between Verizon and Honeywell is also meant to help utilities accelerate the roll out of smart utility devices including sensors, controls and other IoT hardware for electrical grids.
+This integration will provide utility companies with a scalable, open computing and communications platform for creating new services and manage operations.
+Verizon and Honeywell’s partnership will also help utilities accelerate the roll out of smart utility devices like sensors, controls and other IoT hardware for electrical grids.

-Jay Olearain, enterprise products and IoT director at Verizon, said, “working with Honeywell on these next-generation solutions will enable the reliability and scalability of the communications needed to deliver smart metering, manage distributed energy resources, conserve water, and make the digital world work better for utilities and consumers.”
+Jay Olearain, enterprise products and IoT director at Verizon, says, “Working with Honeywell on these next-generation solutions will enable the reliability and scalability of the communications needed to deliver smart metering, manage distributed energy resources, conserve water, and make the digital world work better for utilities and consumers.”

 - Device identity

 - Dynamic network authorization

 - Modem firmware and application upgrades

 The companies will also explore how the utility industry can benefit from 5G’s:

 - Ability to accelerate adoption of industrial automation with real-time analytics